 Plant seedlings carefully, making sure you leave enough room (15-20cm) between each to accommodate a full size plant.

 Protect seedlings from snails and slugs by surrounding them with sawdust, ash and/or sand.
 Snails and slugs do not like these dry materials and will avoid them if there is something else they can eat more easily.

 When these pests are present in large numbers, spread Defender Snail & Slug Pellets to eradicate them.

 Thin seed-raised seedlings to make sure that each plant has ample room to grow unimpeded.
 The 'thinnings' can be transplanted to other areas of the garden or potted up and given to friends as presents.

-Fertilise your greens with Scotts Osmocote® Boost+Feed Vegetables, Tomatoes & Herbs every 4-6 weeks to improve overall plant health while increasing resistance to drought, frost, disease and insect attacks.
+Fertilise your greens with Scotts Osmocote® Pour+Feed Vegetables, Tomatoes & Herbs every 4-6 weeks to improve overall plant health while increasing resistance to drought, frost, disease and insect attacks.

 Harvest as required, picking only the leaves you need.
 Most greens will continue to grow from the centre if the outer leaves only are harvested.